suehiro93/MILIMS_NECO/README.md

 # Outputs (learned model)
 The classification model is a convex combination of shapelet-based classifiers.
 The fomula is g(B) in the end of Section 4 in the paper.
-* w: weights of shapelet-based classifiers
+* w: weights of shapelet-based classifiers.
-* b: bias term of the classification function
+* b: bias term of the classification function.
 * alpha, Kx: \sum \alpha K(x,) (=u in the paper). large alpha implies the importance of x for classification.
 * kerneldot: kernel function.
 * sigma: parameter of kernel.